 We developed a Primer for participants that provides a general background on the interrelated concepts of Socially Responsible Investing (SRI), Environmental, Social, and Governance (ESG) investing, and sustainable investing.
 Click here additional resources from the gathering, including the summary report, videos, select presentations, and a Greenbiz.com article about the event.

 The agenda design was based on participant feedback, which highlighted the following questions as highly relevant to conversations about endowment investing practices that are inline with an institution’s mission, and consider the full range of emerging material ESG factors:

 - Why should we consider aligning investments with ESG goals?
 How does this fit with our mission as educational and philanthropic institutions?
 Our responsibilities as fiduciaries?
-Click here for resources related to fiduciary responsibility
+See our resources on Fiduciary Responsibility

 - What are financial costs and benefits of such alignment?
 Can we get good ROI with such alignment?
-Click here for resources related to performance
+See our resources on FinancialPerformance

 - What is happening across higher education and foundations and how can we learn from others who have moved forward in this area?
-Click here for resources related to case studies & best practices
+See our resources on Case Studies & Best Practices

 - What are the financial structural challenges in the market that may impede action, e.g., commingled investment funds or donor advised funds?

 - How might we discover and assess the range of strategies and products available for aligning investments with ESG goals?
-Click here for resources related to existing strategies & products
+See our resources on Strategies & Products

 - How might we effectively facilitate a constructive conversation and decision-making process across all our stakeholders?
-Click here for resources related to stakeholder engagement
+See our resources on Stakeholder Engagement

 - How might we keep informed about and support each other in addressing these issues in the future?